-(iv) Lift Enhancement Programme funding
+(iii) Lift Enhancement Programme funding

 Lift Enhancement Programme ("LEP") to support costs of modernisation of lifts in HDB estates.
-To bring these older lifts on par with the newer ones, HDB will support Town Council to modernise their existing lifts through a new Lift Enhancement Programme (LEP).
+To bring these older lifts on par with the newer ones, HDB will support Town Council to modernise their existing lifts through a new LEP.